gvwilson/thirdbit/src/fiction/iffy/index.md

 "Here."
 Edson steered her into a narrow walkway between the damaged building and its neighbor.
-The battered green dumpster partially blocking it smelled faintly of old garbage.
+The battered green dumpster partially blocking it smelled of old garbage.
 They squeezed around it to find a raccoon waiting for them.
 A raccoon,
 and Johnson Wales with one of his toolboxes in his hand.

 Wales set down the toolbox.
 "Before you say anything, let me say I'm sorry.
-I didn't know Gayathri what was going to do."
+Gayathri was going to take you no matter what I did."

 Iffy turned her head and spat very deliberately on the wall.
 Wales closed his eyes for a moment,